19aron98/Structured-Knowledge-Accumulation-on-IRIS/README.md

 * Knowledge is structured through sigmoid activation, which emerges naturally from entropy reduction.

 2. Entropy Minimization:
-At each step, the entropy H = -1/ln(2) ∑ Z · ΔD is computed and minimized.
+* At each step, the entropy $H = -1/ln(2) ∑ Z · ΔD$ is computed and minimized.
-Weights are updated using local entropy gradients, aligning knowledge structures with decision probabilities.
+* Weights are updated using local entropy gradients, aligning knowledge structures with decision probabilities.

 4. Self-Organizing Learning:
-Knowledge accumulation progresses hierarchically through layers.
+* Knowledge accumulation progresses hierarchically through layers.
-Unlike backpropagation, SKA does not require repeated error correction but instead optimizes knowledge alignment over time.
+* Unlike backpropagation, SKA does not require repeated error correction but instead optimizes knowledge alignment over time.

 ## Performance & Results
 1. SKA Model Behavior: